 - Many Apple corporation ads use him as a slogan character, for obvious reasons.

 - One of the shorts of Melody Time is dedicated to retelling his story.

 - The Stoner Flick parody Johnny Appleweed; the main character is inspired by Mr. Appleseed to spread pot plants across the US.

 - Neil Gaiman's American Gods has him making an appearance.
 Which is slightly odd, even if All Myths Are True, he was a real person.

-- On 30 Rock, Liz wanted to do a Johnny Appleseed sketch on TGS, but Appleseed's descendants wouldn't let them use the name.
+- On Thirty Rock, Liz wanted to do a Johnny Appleseed sketch on TGS, but Appleseed's descendants wouldn't let them use the name.
 They had to settle for Johnny Bananaseed, until it turned out to be the name of a serial killer.

 - "Johnny Appleseed", by NOFX.

-- While he never shows up directly, in Wild ARMs 5 his name is one of only two things Avril remembers, and thus is central to the plot.
+- While he never shows up directly, in Wild Arms 5 his name is one of only two things Avril remembers, and thus is central to the plot.

 - In one of The Simpsons anthology episodes, Lisa took the role of a Distaff Counterpart of Appleseed.

-- Garfield and Friends parodied him, with Jon playing the role of Johnny Ragweedseed while Garfield played his faithful cat, Roosevelt.
+- Garfield And Friends parodied him, with Jon playing the role of Johnny Ragweedseed while Garfield played his faithful cat, Roosevelt.
 Every town formed an angry mob and chased them out whenever they planted ragweed, because as we all know, ragweed makes people sneeze.